AngleProtocol/angle-docs/README.md

 - Earn yield from strategies
 - Get leverage on a wide range of assets

-Precisely speaking, the protocol consists of several different modules, or set of smart contracts, from which agTokens can be issued or minted.
+Precisely speaking, the protocol consists of several different modules, or sets of smart contracts, from which agTokens can be issued or minted.
 While Angle was launched with a single minting module (the [Core module](core-module/overview.md)), a [Borrowing module](borrowing-module/) allowing to borrow Angle stablecoins against deposited collateral has been introduced.

-The protocol is also engaged into Algorithmic Market Operations (AMOs) where agTokens are invested in protocols for Angle to get a yield on.
+The protocol is also engaged into Algorithmic Market Operations (AMOs), or Direct Deposit Modules, where agTokens are invested in protocols for Angle to get a yield on.

 ### [Core module](core-module/overview.md)

-Angle Core module is deployed on Ethereum mainnet.
+Angle Core module is deployed on Ethereum mainnet and is used for agEUR.
 It relies on three types of agents that form a balanced ecosystem maintaining agTokens' peg (or stability).
 These agents are [users](core-module/stable-seekers/README.md) minting and burning the stablecoins, [Hedging Agents](core-module/hedging-agents/README.md) covering the protocol collateral from price changes, and [Standard Liquidity Providers](core-module/standard-liquidity-providers/README.md) helping to over-collateralize the protocol in exchange for yield.

 ### [Borrowing module](borrowing-module/)